Representing Families in St Johns, St Augustine, Ponte Vedra, Orange Park, Fleming Island, and Jacksonville

 The first type of probate is called “formal administration”.
 This is the court process where the judge will admit a will into probate and appoint a personal representative to administer the estate.

-- Admitting Will to Probate.
 The original will must be presented to the judge to begin the probate process.
 If only a copy of the will can be found, there is a probate proceeding that will allow evidence to show that the will was not destroyed or lost.
-Note that even when you find the original will, that will, absent a court order, cannot be used to transfer title or prove ownership.
-The will gives one no legal authority to prove ownership or to allow for the transfer of ownership to those named in the will without it being “admitted” to probate and the proper person being appointed to act.
+Note that even if you find the original will, that will, absent a court order, cannot be used to transfer title or prove ownership.
+The will gives no legal authority to prove ownership or to allow for the transfer of ownership to those named in the will without it being “admitted” to probate and the proper person being appointed to act.

 The second most common type of probate is called “summary administration” which, in theory, is a more speedy, simpler process when the estate is valued less than $75,000.00.
 This value does not include the value of homestead and other exempt property.
 It can also be used when the decedent has been dead for more than two years.
 Notice to creditors through publication in a newspaper is not required by statute, although some courts will still require it.
 If notice is required, the administration will not be able to be closed until the creditor period has expired which is a minimum of 3 ½ months, 30 days after service to a creditor or when approved after the audit of the court clerk and judge, whichever is later.